-- 1. Information from State office records: Requests must be referred to the Division of Field Operations for requests concerning child support applicants and recipients of noncustodial parents.
-The Director of the Division of Field Operations will obtain information about the request and make a decision in accordance with the regulations. - 2.
-Information from county or regional records: Requests must be referred to the County Supervisor or Regional Director, who will investigate the request and release the information in accordance with these regulations or deny the request, if not in accord. - 3.
+- 1. Information from State office records: Requests must be referred to the Division of Child Support Enforcement for requests concerning child support applicants and recipients of noncustodial parents.
+The Director of the Division of Child Support Enforcement will obtain information about the request and make a decision in accordance with the regulations. - 2.
+Information from county or district records: Requests must be referred to the Supervisor, District Manager, or Regional Manager, who will investigate the request and release the information in accordance with these regulations or deny the request, if not in accord. - 3.
 Court subpoenas: When a state county staff member receives a subpoena for the record, this must be obeyed.
 See discussion, Subpoena of Case Records, below.